sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 * HEAD requests

 HEAD requests are different from GET requests.
-When a HEAD request is performed, the original server will send only the headers of the response (not the actual data such as HTML of a file).
-This is usefull when you need to check if the last-modified-date header of your resource cached is outdated and the original server has a newer version of the file you have in cache from that server.
+When a HEAD request is performed, the original server will send only the headers of the response (not the actual data such as the HTML of a file).
+This is useful when you need to check if the last-modified-date header of your resource cached is outdated, and the original server has a newer version of the file you have in cache from that server.

 * POST requests

-POST requests are done to add some sense of security to the data sent in the request.
+POST requests are done to add 'some sense' of security to the data sent in the request.
 Normally, POST requests are done when you need to submit forms or any other resource that needs to be transmitted to the server in the body of the requests.

 ### Examples for option 4.

-Note that in all the following examples, private web browsing was turned on automatically, so the source IP you see is not the client IP address (127.0.0.1), it is the proxy IP address running in a different machine.
+Note that in some of the following examples, private web browsing has been turned on automatically, so the source IP you see in most of them is not the client IP address (127.0.0.1), it is the proxy IP address running in a different machine.

-GET request with authentification off trying to create a request to a resource that needs authorization.
+GET request with authentication 'off', and trying to create a request to a resource that needs authorization.

 ```
 *** Proxy Server Settings ***